Disability Confident: Guidance For Applicants

 Under the Equality Act 2010, a disability is defined as a physical or mental condition which has a long-term and substantial effect on your daily life.

-The Disability Confident scheme and associated responsibilities apply to all National Citizens Advice vacancies based in the UK.
+Disability Confident applies to all National Citizens Advice vacancies based in the UK.

-5. Why has Citizens Advice decided to sign up to this commitment.
+8. Why has Citizens Advice decided to sign up to Disability Confident?